enbraun/slate/source/includes/_resource.md

 To capture timings about a resource, eRS Cloud provides Timings.
 One resource may work in different timings as per his availability or requirement, for such situations Timings are beneficial.

 Let say, If a resource works on a full-time profile but then for a certain period of time he switched his timings from full-time to part-time.
-Then for that certain period “Part Time” calendar will be applied along with it's effective date.
+Then for that certain period part-time calendar will be applied along with it's effective date.
 Timings are beneficial to apply multiple calendars on a resource.

 eRS Cloud API allows you to perform *`POST`*, *`GET`*, *`PUT`*, *`DELETE`* operations on Notes.